 - Social Security Number

 - Ballot Delivery Address (if not your residence address)

-A few questions you’ll be asked:
+A few questions you’ll be asked during the online process:

 - Are you currently residing in Virginia or do you now live outside the United States?